 - Wave demand replenishment – This strategy creates replenishment work for outbound orders or loads if inventory isn't available when the wave creates work.
 For example, replenishment work can be created if the quantity that is required for a sales order isn't available when a wave is processed.

 - Load demand replenishment – This strategy sums the demand for several loads and creates the replenishment work that is required in order to stock the relevant picking locations.
-This strategy helps to ensure that the loads that are created can be picked in the warehouse after they are released.
+This strategy helps guarantee that the loads that are created can be picked in the warehouse after they are released.

-All three strategies create replenishment work, based on a replenishment template.
+All four strategies create replenishment work, based on a replenishment template.

 Wave demand replenishment